 It incorporated Ham Hill stone dressings, rusticated red brick pilasters and gauged brick spandrels and piers.
 The building was opened on July 27 1907 by King Edward VII and the Archbishop of Canterbury.

-For over ten years, DBR London has been carrying out masonry and conservation works at the school.
+DBRs masonry teams have been working on the schools historic fabric for over 15 years carrying out extensive stone replacement using new Ham Hill stone from the quarry in Somerset along with rebuilding and replacement of gauged brick arches and stock brick parapets.
 This includes replacing window heads, jambs, segmental arches and carved cartouches and figurines.
 DBR has also carried out masonry cleaning, consolidation and mortar repairs, and the reconstruction of parapets, gauged brickwork spandrels and piers.